911 FAQs

 Q. Can I send text or picture messages to 9-1-1?

-A. No, the current 9-1-1 system is designed for voice communications.
-Other types of data, such as text messages, pictures and video cannot be accurately interpreted by the system, and therefore cannot be directly received by the 9-1-1 centers.
-For more information on future enhancements, click here to visit the Next Generation 9-1-1 System (NG911) concepts.
+A. The current 9-1-1 system is capable of receiving text-based communications.
+Other types of data, such as pictures and video cannot be accurately interpreted by the system, and therefore cannot be directly received by the 9-1-1 centers.
+For more information on future enhancements, visit the Next Generation 9-1-1 System (NG911) concepts.

 Q. What is Enhanced or E-911?